FragSoc/minecraft-minigames/README.md

 ## Connecting

-If you have a domain name pointing at the server you're running on, specify it in the `vars.sh` file, make sure the `router` service is up (`docker-compose up -d router`), and you can connect to them with the address in the table below.
+If you have a domain name pointing at the server you're running on, specify it in the `vars.sh` file, make sure the `router` service is up (`docker-compose up -d router`), and you can connect to them with the address in the table.

-If you don't have a domain name, use the IP-based address in the table below.
+If you don't have a domain name, use the IP-based address in the table.

+## Custom Worlds

+If you want to use your own worlds in the games, don't pass the `-s` flag to the setup script.
+Instead, unpack your world files (`world`, `world_the_end`, `world_the_nether`), into the respective `data` folder for the gamemode.
+Special configuration might be required:

+- For hunger games, follow the setup guide [on the plugin wiki](https://github.com/ShaneBeeStudios/HungerGames/wiki/Arena-Setup)
+- For bed wars, follow the setup guide [on the bukkit page](https://dev.bukkit.org/projects/bedwars/pages/setup)